-Tax rate
+2.5 Tax rate

-Since 2010, the corporate income tax rate has been linear in the amount of 19%.
-Over the past decade, it has been the practice in developed countries to lower the corporate income tax rate, and the Czech Republic is no exception.
+From 2010 till 2023, the corporate income tax rate was linear in the amount of 19%.
+Over the past decade, it has been the practice in developed countries to lower the corporate income tax rate, and the Czech Republic is no exception (see figure below).
 For comparison, the 2003 corporate income tax rate in the Czech Republic was 31%.
+In 2024, the rate has been increased to 21% due to the consolidation of public finances.